tacrp/Military-Conflict--Vietnam-SWEPs/work/qc_methods.md

 ## Viewmodel Method 1 -- The OG:
 (cross-reference this with the SKS' QC if you need a good example of how to do this)

-1. Before anything, change the order of the model's QC attachments to be, top-to-bottom: "muzzle", "seject", "cam".
+1. Before anything, change the order of the model's QC attachments to be, top-to-bottom:

+   "muzzle", "eject", "cam"

    This is so effects will work with the way the base is setup.

 2. Find the weapon's idle $sequence.
 If it has a blendlayer for "ironsight_test", remove it.